 OUTCOMES IMPROVEMENT AIMS HIGH LEVEL ACTIONS Targeted: Children and young people with specific mental health and wellbeing needs receive timely support which meets their individual requirements Improved understanding of neurodiversity, and more timely diagnosis for children who require clinical support.
-Improved post-diagnostic support for families, parents, carers and professionals to ensure more consistent support for children and young people Develop accessible, community-based family support services for children and their families in the community, which have an understanding of, and expertise in, neurodiversity Co-production of neurodiversity assessment and referral pathways with children, young people and families Co-design and deliver mainstream curriculum and one-to- healthier relationship with substances (smoking, alcohol and drug use) one programmes for developing healthier relationships with substances Targeted: Provide effective school nursing service Develop a targeted school nursing service for children and young people in line with Scottish Government investment priorities School nursing service will provide early intervention to children and young people requiring emotional health and wellbeing support at Tier and 1 & 2 Improve the availability of targeted school nursing support to children aged 0 - 10 years School nursing service will provide support to pupils who require it at transitions.
+Improved post-diagnostic support for families, parents, carers and professionals to ensure more consistent support for children and young people Children and young people have a healthier relationship with substances Develop accessible, community-based family support services for children and their families in the community, which have an understanding of, and expertise in, neurodiversity Co-production of neurodiversity assessment and referral pathways with children, young people and families Co-design and deliver mainstream curriculum and one-to-one programmes for developing healthier relationships with (smoking, alcohol and drug use) substances Targeted: Provide effective school nursing service Develop a targeted school nursing service for children and young people in line with Scottish Government investment priorities School nursing service will provide early intervention to children and young people requiring emotional health and wellbeing support at Tier and 1 & 2 Improve the availability of targeted school nursing support to children aged 0 - 10 years School nursing service will provide support to pupils who require it at transitions.
 School nursing service will assess and support school aged children involved in the a child protection process Continue to expand and improve pre- birth services Develop and deliver action plan to improve the way in which families are supported where a child is identified as having complex health issues in pregnancy